DefiLlama/docs/analysts/data-definitions.md

 Value of coins held in ownership by the protocol.
 By default this excludes coins created by the protocol itself.

+In traditional finance, terms, the Treasury is the protocol’s Total Assets.
+This is what the protocol controls directly, and is often used to fund operations, growth initiatives, or serve as a reserve.

 ### Token Volume

 Sum of value in all swaps to or from that token across all Centralized and Decentralized exchanges tracked by coingecko.
 Example: for SBR this was all the volume done on SBR/ANY pairs on FTX, Serum...

-Data for this metric is imported directly from coingecko.
+Data for this metric is imported directly from CoinGecko.

 ### Token liquidity